Nileshsinghofficial/NsPay/README.md

 # NsPay Virtual Currency

 NsPay is a virtual currency system designed to facilitate secure and seamless digital transactions.
-Built with JavaScript, Next.js, MongoDB, Shadow-cljs, and Clerk authentication, ZenPay offers a modern and efficient platform for managing virtual currencies.
+Built with JavaScript, Next.js, MongoDB, Shadow-cljs, and Clerk authentication, NsPay offers a modern and efficient platform for managing virtual currencies.
 (hobby project)

 # Preview